Bigfoot71/raymob/README.md

 ## Compatibility

-By default, the Raymob template targets APIs 24 to 33, which corresponds from Android 7.0 to Android 13 (_so 96.2% of devices according to [apilevels.com](https://apilevels.com/)_).
+By default, the raymob template targets APIs 24 to 33, which corresponds from Android 7.0 to Android 13 (_so 96.2% of devices according to [apilevels.com](https://apilevels.com/)_).
 You can also adapt it to target other API versions if necessary.

 This project is fully C/C++ compatible for the logical part with raylib and you can also customize the Java part to your wishes.